dedehas/balloon-atelier/README.md

 *

+@dedehas - outgoing links: nabas, Lola Roma, insta, ...

+*

+@dedehas - fill out all images and text

+*

 anyone - user-facing gallery implementation for client: folder (google drive?) where photos added and deleted from it are automatically updated in the gallery section (currently all backend), preferably captions included also

+*

+anyone - extension to above but for testimonials

+*

+extension - animate the logo and play on mouse-over